agaveplatform/python-api-starter/README.md

 * utils.py - general request/response utilities.

 It relies on a configuration file for the service.
 Create a file called service.conf in one of `/`, `/etc`, or `$pwd`.
-See service.conf.ex in this repository for settings used by this library.
+See `service.conf.example` in this repository for settings used by this library.

 ## Using Docker ##